RSIGuard RSIGuard

 RSIGuard stores how long you work and how long you rest, what kind of work you do (mouse vs. keyboard), how many words you type and the rate at which you type them.
 It also records statistics about how often you type each key, how long you take to find the key, and how long on average you hold it down.
 It also records information about breaks taken, breaks skipped, breaks postponed, and time spent in breaks.
 These statistics can be viewed in reports, and are also used by other features (e.g. BreakTimer, Work Restrictions, ForgetMeNots) to dynamically adjust to your work patterns.

-Detailed information about recorded data is available in the document A Detailed Analysis of RSIGuard's DataLogger (which is also accessible from the Help menu of the RSIGuard Reports program).
+Detailed information about recorded data is available in the document A Detailed Analysis of RSIGuard's DataLogger (which is also accessible from the Help menu of the UserInsight program).

 Back to top

-The data recorded by RSIGuard on your computer.
-Those files can be viewed from the Reports menu of RSIGuard.
+The data recorded by RSIGuard is stored on your computer or on a network.
+Unless your organization has restricted access to it, the data in those files can be viewed from the Tools menu of RSIGuard.
+Click on Tools, "DataLogger Usage Statistics".

 Back to top